netn10/joker-jailbreak/README.md

 ## Development

-The application follows the Joker Jailbreak rules exactly as described.
+The application follows the Joker Jailbreak rules.
 The backend implements the core game logic with proper validation, and the frontend provides an intuitive interface for playing the game.

 ### Key Implementation Details